vrandall66/front-end-submissions-public/1706/mod-3/personal-project/alex-banister/checkin-1.md

 https://waffle.io/alexbanister/wanderer

 #### Order Of Attack
-Complete API/Stack/Auth research
+- Complete API/Stack/Auth research
-build out wireframes/design
+- build out wireframes/design
-build out user stories
+- build out user stories
-assign iteration
+- assign iteration

 #### MVP
-Allow a user to search for flights to an unspecified destination from a set point with a limited number of search critieria.
+Allow a user to search for flights to all they're saved destination from a set point.

 #### Nice To Haves
-More specific search criteria
-save searches
+- Add search prefences
+- weighted results based on preference
+- saves to backend
-more information about each location
+- more information about each location

 #### Biggest Challenges
 many API calls and data to sort to find possible destinations